Prising apart geodesics by length in hyperbolic 3-manifolds: Curves on surfaces

+Lemma \ref{genus two} and Lemma \ref{punctured torus} (and these remarks following the proof of Lemma \ref{punctured torus}) together highlight several situations in which the length function of a curve with self-intersection number one on an orientable, hyperbolic surface does not completely characterise the curve.
+We group these exceptional situations together as the {\em hyperelliptic exception}, as all of them arise in one way or another from hyperellipticity.
+The main result of this Section is that these are the only exceptional situations.

-\begin{theorem} Let $S$ be the interior of a compact, orientable surface of negative Euler characteristic.
+{\bf Theorem \ref{one-self-intersection}.} {\em Let $S$ be the interior of a compact, orientable surface $\Sigma$ of negative Euler characteristic.
 Let $C$ be a curve on $S$ with self-intersection number one.
-If $C'$ is a curve on $S$ that satisfies $\ell_{C'} (\rho) = \ell_C (\rho)$ for all $\rho\in {\cal D}(\pi_1(S))$, then either $C' = C$ or we are in the exceptional case that $S$ is a closed surface of genus two with hyperelliptic involution $\tau$, $C' = \tau(C)$ and $C'$ is disjoint from $C$. \end{theorem}
+If $C'$ is a curve on $S$ that satisfies $\ell_{C'} (\rho) = \ell_C (\rho)$ for all $\rho\in {\cal D}(\pi_1(S))$, then either $C' = C$ or we are in the case of the hyperelliptic exception, so that one of the following holds: \begin{enumerate} \item We have that $S = \Sigma_2$ is the closed, orientable surface of genus two with hyperelliptic involution $\tau$, the curve $C$ is contained in the interior of a pair of pants $P\subset \Sigma_2$ for which every boundary component of $P$ is a non-separating curve on $\Sigma_2$, and $C' = \tau(C)$. \item There exists an embedded torus with one hole $T\subset \Sigma$ containing $C$, that $\tau$ is the hyperelliptic involution restricted to $T$, and that $C' = \tau(C)$. \end{enumerate}}

-\begin{proof} The proof of Theorem \ref{one-self-intersection} uses many of the same basic facts as does the proof of Theorem \ref{mcshane surface}, though the details are significantly different.
+\begin{proof} The proof of Theorem \ref{one-self-intersection} uses many of the same basic facts as does the proof of Theorem \ref{mcshane surface}, though the details are significantly different, together with the Lemmas above.
 Again by using Fenchel-Nielsen coordinates and Lemma \ref{hempel} as in the proof of Theorem \ref{mcshane surface}, we see immediately that $C'$ cannot be simple.